 I had a somewhat less than pleasant encounter with a teacher who taught one of those STEM (science, technology, engineering and mathematics) subjects at a local school in London.
 Upon learning that I worked in engineering, perhaps to sound agreeable, she interjected with an air of pride, not dissimilar to the kind of pride displayed by those people who are (worryingly) proud of paying taxes or not littering, “I always encourage my students to go into STEM related professions.
 At this, I snapped if a little bit.
 My immediate reaction was “Um.
 Why would you do that?
 These kids can and deserve to have a bright future.
 Why would you actively subject young fledgling hopeful things to a life of dispiritingly, perpetually oversupplied, anxiety-infested market?”
-Startled and stunned like a deer caught in the headlights, and unable to formulate a quick enough response to these verbal convulsions of insanity, she had no choice but to listen to my ensuing rant.
+Startled and stunned like a deer caught in the headlights, and unable to formulate a quick enough response to these verbal convulsions of temporary insanity, she had no choice but to listen to my ensuing rant.
 Repeatedly.

 In conjunction with a few other minor indiscretions, it turned out a few minutes later that she had had enough of this ‘nonsense’ (or overwhelming enlightenment, depending on point of view); she stood up and left the table.